 way down on the totem pole of information sources once the Internet

-teacher had to change very quickly from "distributor of information"
+the teacher had to change very quickly from "distributor of

-the Technology: Let's face it, many of our students know
+with the Technology: Let's face it, many of our students know

 more about how to use their cell phone than we do.
-They have never known a world
+They have never

-Real Dangers of Cell Phones in School: We can't dismiss
+Very Real Dangers of Cell Phones in School: We can't dismiss

 the very real fact that students can get themselves into some serious

 trouble via cell phones.
-Internet piracy, sexting, child predators, cyberbullying,
+Internet piracy, sexting, child predators,

-reasons that we may want to ban cell phones in our classrooms, there
+the reasons that we may want to ban cell phones in our classrooms,

 compelling reasons to allow them.

-students have access to them or can partner-up with classmates who do.
+students have access to them or can partner-up with classmates

-phone apps available today to assist learning is incredible.
+of phone apps available today to assist learning is incredible.

 There are ways for students to submit real time questions, participate

-in group discussion, research, organize, collaborate, be accountable, compensate
+in group discussion, research, organize, collaborate, be accountable,

 need to learn about cell phones is appropriate use.
 The "when"